 “Both Keri and our director, Paul Ward, have created a sense of family and pride that TDI has worked together to give back to the community,” said Drabic.

 Relentless.
 Mission-driven.
 Passionate.

-These are just some of the phrases that co-worker Brenda Stokes used to describe Anita Scott-Fennell, work management planner/scheduler for PPL Electric Utilities.
+These are just some of the phrases that co-worker Brenda Stokes used to describe Anita Scott-Fennell, now retired (2021) and former work management planner/scheduler for PPL Electric Utilities.